cffdrs/website_en/docs/tutorials.md

 ## How to calculate hourly FWI – the new FWI2025
 This tutorial is designed to be an example of how to calculate FWI2025 with tabular data.
-The data has been formatted for correct column names and is in a sequential hourly format.
-The data has been pre-formatted for correct column names, and is in a sequential hourly format.
+The data provided in **wx_prf.csv** is already formatted with the required column names and is in a sequential hourly format.

 \*only R version is currently available